Obscuretone/obscuretone.github.io/public/posts/en/eventually_consistent.md

 > Thank you for your interest.

-That is not an acknowledgement.
 That is a postcard from the void.

 The candidate does not know whether the role is active, whether the resume parsed correctly, whether the application reached a human, whether the posting has an internal candidate, whether the salary range is real, or whether the company is collecting resumes for a role it may never fill.